• Skip to main content

 Minestrone Soup

-This hearty Minestrone Soup is vibrant and veggie-packed, loaded with tender pasta, creamy cannellini beans, and a medley of fresh vegetables simmered in a rich tomato broth.
-I finish it with leafy kale, fresh basil, and shaved parmesan for a cozy, comforting meal that’s perfect any night of the week.
+This hearty Minestrone Soup is loaded with tender pasta, creamy cannellini beans, and a medley of fresh vegetables (kale, carrots, and green beans) simmered in a rich tomato broth.
+Perfect for a cozy vegetarian dinner!

 Print Recipe Pin Recipe Save RecipeSaved!